University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 `library("keyring")`

-## Cool, I got it installed and all, but make it do something now?
+## Cool, I got it installed and all, but can we make it do something now?

 Well, there is a very good tutorial on the benefits and what keyring can do as well as other methods for securing your credentials, that is available [here](https://db.rstudio.com/best-practices/managing-credentials/) so I won't delve too far into it - I will just show you how to setup a quick username and password storage using a generic database saved connection (don't worry, it doesn't connect to a database until you call it - a database name is just used as a key to retrieve your username and password so you can save different credentials for different logins with keyring).